Blendify/blender-manual/blender_docs/manual/editors/3dview/3d_cursor.rst

    Positioning the 3D cursor with two orthogonal views.

-Using :kbd:`LMB` in the 3D area will place the 3D cursor directly under your mouse pointer.
+Using :kbd:`LMB` in the 3D View will place the 3D cursor directly under your mouse pointer.

 For accuracy you should use two perpendicular orthogonal 3D Views, i.e. any combination of top :kbd:`Numpad7`, front :kbd:`Numpad1` and side :kbd:`Numpad3`.